 Relocation of artworks is a time-consuming and challenging process because pieces of art need special handling.
 Any experienced art handler will tell you that it is impossible to transport artworks without packing regardless of their size, type, or distance.
-So, the importance of packing is indisputable because it allows to protect the items from mechanical damages, humidity, and high temperatures.
+So, the importance of packing is indisputable because it allows protecting the items from mechanical damages, humidity, and high temperatures.
 In this article, we describe the most popular types of fine art shipping containers used in different transportation companies.

 Fine Art Shipping Containers: Types and Peculiarities

 Professional art handlers prefer to use different types of fine art shipping containers because each of them has its own benefits.
 In general, two types of fine art shipping containers can be defined: cardboard boxes and wooden crates.
-Both types are commonly used in the sphere of artwork transportation because they help adequately protect the valuable items.
+Both types are commonly used in the sphere of artwork transportation because they help adequately protect valuable items.

 Cardboard boxes are typically used for short-distance relocation.
-The main benefit of this type of packing us that cardboard boxes of different size are available, which makes it easier to select the right one for the transportation.
+The main benefit of this type of packing is that cardboard boxes of different sizes are available, which makes it easier to select the right one for transportation.
 Moreover, cardboard is not heavy, and it is much easier to carry cardboard boxes compared to specialized shipping crates made of wood.
 Paintings can be shipped in two different ways: in the original frame if there is no necessity to repair or remove it, or without a frame if the original one should be repaired or changed.
-In the second case, a painting is usually transported in the special cardboard tube because without its frame, the painting becomes too vulnerable.
+In the second case, a painting is usually transported in a special cardboard tube because, without its frame, the painting becomes too vulnerable.
 The main disadvantage of cardboard packing is that it cannot protect against moisture, which is damaging to paintings and antique wooden furniture.
 Moreover, cardboard boxes are not reusable, although it is not a problem given their relatively small price.